alejandro5042/Run-IrcBot/README.md

 IRC Bots for PowerShell
 =======================

 `Run-IrcBot.ps1` is an easy way to make IRC bots using PowerShell.
 If your bot is script-based, your bot can be live-edited at runtime.
 Not designed for heavy usage.
+Likely requires PowerShell 4.0.

 ```
 .\Run-IrcBot.ps1 name server[:port] chan1,chan2,chan3